fadden/CiderPress2/ndocs/Manual-cp2.md

 *A*: Use the `read-sector` or `read-block` command to generate a hex dump of the contents.
 Edit the hexadecimal values, then use `write-sector` or `write-block` to write the contents back to the disk.
+You can convert the output to raw binary with the (open-source) command `xxd -r`.

 *Q*: What is the difference between `extract archive.shk DIR:MYFILE` and `extract archive.shk:DIR MYFILE`?